 Rounding out the ten items described in our two post is gauging progress.
 That’s one of the counselor’s chief responsibilities.
 Gauging progress helps couples see that they actually are moving forward.
 This creates optimism in the relationship therapy scenario, optimism that can be self-perpetuating over time.

 Relationship therapy is just one of the services we provide at Relationships & More.
 If you are struggling in any of your relationships, feel free to visit us in Rye.
-We want to help you and your relationship partners get back on track.
+We want to help you and your relationship partners get back on track with families, couples, married couples, individuals and adolescents.